twang2218/material-design-toolkit/README.md

 [![Build Status](https://travis-ci.org/twang2218/material-design-toolkit.png?branch=master)](https://travis-ci.org/twang2218/material-design-toolkit)

-Implementation of some building blocks of Material Design
+Welcome to Material Design Toolkit project.
+This is an implementation of some building blocks of Material Design.

 Usage
 ------